Giuseppe Moscati: Veneration

-It was claimed even before his death that Moscati was a miracle-worker; some said that he could accurately diagnose and prescribe for any patient merely by hearing a list of his symptoms, and that he was responsible for impossible cures.
-Reports of his good works continued well after his death, with further reports that he interceded in impossible cases.
-Consequently, he was beatified by Pope Paul VI on behalf of the Roman Catholic Church on 16 November 1975.
 Moscati was canonized on 25 October 1987, by Pope John Paul II.
 His canonization miracle involved the case of a young ironworker dying of leukemia.
 The young man's mother dreamed of a doctor wearing a white coat, whom she identified as Moscati when shown a photograph.
 Not long after this, her son went into remission and returned to work.

 Moscati was the first modern doctor to be canonized; his feast day is 16 November.